Back to All Events

 • The Riviera Cinema Oamaru 239 Thames Street Oamaru 9400 New Zealand (map)

-Join us for an inspirational film evening that celebrates the stories of people getting outdoors despite their disabilities, inspiring possibility and building hope.
-This uplifting event is a fundraiser for Mastering Mountains Charitable Trust.
+Join us for an inspiring film evening celebrating the stories of people who get outdoors despite their disabilities to find purpose, healing and hope.

 Mastering Mountains exists to see people with neurological conditions experience hope, connection and positive, life-long change through self-directed outdoor adventure.
 For many living with these neurological disorders and other disabilities, a life of adventure in the outdoors can feel far from reach.
 That’s why Mastering Mountains helps everyday people find a way through these challenges by helping them achieve their adventure dreams, connect with community, and experience hope.